jpinera/jpinera.github.io/projects/sustainer.md

 summary: "A web app that monitors and keeps track of reusable containers at large public events."
 ---

+## Background Information

-Sustainer was the final project developed in my ICS 314 class, which focus on understanding software engineering fundamentals and developing proper development practices.
+Sustainer was the final project developed in my ICS 314 class, which focuses on understanding software engineering fundamentals and developing proper development practices.
 The project consisted of 5 group members, each with our own distinct roles and tasks in order to complete a functional,full stack application.
 More details are provided below.

 <div class="text-center p-4">
   <img width="650px" src="../img/own-projects/sustainer-web-app/sustainer-home-page.png" class="img-thumbnail" >